IntentArchitect/Docs/articles/module-building/templates-general/how-do-i-access-designer-models/how-do-i-access-designer-models.md

 There are two common scenarios of how this data would be accessed

-- Binding Models to the Template within `Module Designer`.
+- Binding Models to the template within `Module Designer`.
-- Fetching the Models using `MetadataManager` from within a template.
+- Fetching the models using `MetadataManager` from within a template.

 > [!NOTE]
 > `ClassModel` and the `Domain` extension method off of `ExecutionContext` will not be present in your own module by default.
 As Intent Architect is a modular extensible platform, these concepts are bundled and packaged with the `Domain Designer`.
 The next section covers how to set this up.